Debate on "Is the Infrastructure Sector Really Necessary?"

 Use containers to avoid manual deployment of binaries

-Use object storage that is separate from the compute nodes, rather than using file systems that are hard to scale
+Use object storage that is separate from the compute nodes, rather than using file systems that are difficult to scale

 Ensuring that each Pod is replaceable

-Use an auto-scaling distributed database and add cache when needed
+Use an auto-scaling distributed database and add cache as needed

 Use message queues to bridge the processing power gap between different systems